danielendeg/nugetpackageupdate/specs/De%2DIdentification/Investigation-of-integration-in-runtime.md

 No result will be returned by this query.

+We need to **double confirm** that whether we could find an impossible value for every data type.

 ### Redact (partial)
 Date, dateTime, instant and postal code data could be partially redacted according to Safe Harbor method.

 - Example 1, anonymize 2002-01-03 to 2002.
 Year could keep as indicative age is not over 89.
 - Example 2, anonymize 98052 to 98000, first 3 digits could keep as this postal code is not restricted.

-For postal code data, one problem is that when searching with address, we do not know whether the value comes from postal code or other fields.
+For postal code data, one problem is that when searching with parameter _address_, we do not know whether the value comes from postal code or its other children fields, like city, state, etc:
-If it comes from postal code, we should search with prefix (980).
-If not, we should search with entire value.
 ```
 [base]/Patient?address=98000
 ```

+If it comes from postal code, we should search with prefix (980).
+If not, we should search with entire value.

 If we want to enable it, we need to **make an assumption of the format of postal code**, like a string made up of 5 digits.
 So we can distinguish postal code from other data.